Skip to main content

 sitegpt login

-Device login opens a browser approval page and creates a scoped token after you approve access.
+OAuth device login opens a browser approval page and creates a scoped token after you approve access.
+The CLI uses client_id=sitegpt-cli with SiteGPT’s OAuth device authorization endpoints.

 Manual dashboard-token login